 If it hasn’t been explained already, you will want to ask about the price for classes, and you need to find out the demographic of the class.
 This means finding out how many beginner and advanced students are in the class.

-You will want to find a class that has a healthy amount of beginners and a few advanced students.
+You will want to find a class that has a healthy number of beginners and a few advanced students.
 Most gyms do this, but if you find a class with too many advanced students see if you can find another class with the same instructor that meets these needs.

 Having a few advanced students helps the instructor with the beginner students, but too many usually means that you will be learning advanced techniques that are hard to perform or learn, or worse, hold back a class from learning because you need extra instructions.